 So, the question isn’t whether starting a blog is a good idea really.
 Hopefully, the answer to that is more obvious now.
 It certainly was for me – I was utterly compelled!

-Ergo, what’s the real question?
-Why were you drawn to this subject?
 I think I know because I’ve been in your shoes.
-The real question is: how do you start a blog and be successful at it?
+The real question you’re asking is: how do you start a blog and be successful at it?